PB3002/Control-things-with-hand-gesture/README.md

 As you mentioned earlier above, this program includes 4 functions, and each function has a different usage.

+REMEMBER: If you want escape the program, just simply press `Esc` on your keyboard.

 ### 💡Light Bulb Control (max_num_hands=1):

 To control the light bulb function, you need to know that each light bulb corresponds to one of your fingers.
 When you raise a finger, the light bulb depends on it will turn on, and when you lower that finger, the light bulb will turn off.